eanelson01/DATA-340-NLP/README.md

 The results for negative titles are more self-explaining and follow the trends of news stories over the past year.
 Kyrie Irving, Draymond Green, Ben Simmons, and Jordan Poole lead the results.
 Kyrie and Ben are understandable because they had a lot of drama while on the Brooklyn Nets.
 These stories included [Kyrie demanding a trade]((https://www.nba.com/news/kyrie-irving-requests-trade) ) and [Ben Simmons having continual back problems]((https://www.espn.com/nba/story/_/id/33857255/brooklyn-nets-ben-simmons-undergo-back-surgery-expected-recovery-line-3-4-months-sources-say)) which kept him from playing.
 Similarly, Draymond Green and Jordan Poole were also linked in drama as teammates.
 At the start of the year, [Green punched Poole during a practice](https://bleacherreport.com/articles/10051693-warriors-draymond-green-apologizes-for-punching-jordan-poole-i-was-wrong), sparking an outrage in the NBA community.
 For these reasons, these results are consistent with assumptions.

 For the entities with the highest percentage of comments, 3 of the top 5 were players from the past generations.
 Those 3 include Dirk Nowitzki, Michael Jordan, and Kareem Abdul-Jabbar.
 This positivity towards the past generations can be explained in a couple of ways.
 For Dirk, it could be because of his well-admired championship run in 2011.
 Many look upon that championship fondly because he accomplished it without another star player.
 As for Michael Jordan, it could be because he is considered the greatest player of all time.
-The most surprising of these 3 is Kareem, who during his playing time was often called aloof and [boring](https://www.complex.com/sports/2012/04/the-10-greatest-boring-players-in-nba-history).
+The most surprising of these 3 is Kareem, who during his playing time was often called aloof and boring (Pearlman).
 An explanation could be increasing nostalgia for past-generation, or reverence as people appreciate his accomplishments more once LeBron James passed him in all-time scoring.